3MFConsortium/spec_materials/3MF Materials Extension.md

 As a general idea, the following resource groups will determine different ways of representing material properties of a part.
 The corresponding resource IDs MAY be referenced by triangle attributes defined in the core specification.

-As there are existing file formats and use cases which need multiple pieces of information per triangle, it is possible to define multiple properties per triangle (see chapter 5).
+As there are existing file formats and use cases which need multiple pieces of information per triangle, it is possible to define multiple properties per triangle (see [Chapter 5.
+Multiproperties](#chapter-5-multiproperties)).
 Consumers MUST be strict in obeying the mixing rules as laid out in the corresponding paragraphs to avoid ambiguous interpretation of the design intent.

 ### 1.1.
 Resources